Singles holidays in February

 Or choose a trip designed for singles only, such as the solo traveller tours from Cox & Kings.
 February is the perfect time to explore India, before temperatures rise again, so I’d pick a classic circuit of the Golden Triangle and some of the country’s other iconic attractions, from the Taj Mahal to Rajasthani palaces and tiger spotting.

-For young singles, Intrepid Travel has small group adventure tours aimed at ages 25-45 including trips to the USA and Australia.
-Options include the classic Melbourne to Darwin Explorer travelling down the Great Ocean Road and Kakadu National Park; and Vegas to San Francisco, a six-night road trip featuring Yosemite, Death Valley and the Sierra Nevada.
+For young singles, Intrepid Travel has small group adventure tours aimed at ages 25-45 including trips to the USA.
+Options include Vegas to San Francisco, a six-night road trip featuring Yosemite National Park, Death Valley and the Sierra Nevada.

 If you want to explore Africa without a big price tag, consider these overland tours where 60% of passengers travel alone.
-There’s a mix of hotels and tented camps.
-Popular trips include the two-week East Africa Circuit, combining Kenya’s Masai Mara with Mountain Gorilla trekking in Uganda.
+There’s a mix of hotels and tented camps, and popular trips include the two-week East Africa Circuit, combining Kenya’s Masai Mara with Mountain Gorilla trekking in Uganda.

 Cruise holidays for singles